 Why Reaching Maximum Medical Improvement Is Vital

 Before you settle your car accident claim, it’s vital to reach your maximum medical improvement (MMI).
-Maximum medical improvement is the point at which your condition is stable, and your treating physician doesn’t expect you to recover or improve further.
+Maximum medical improvement is when your condition is stable, and your treating physician doesn’t expect you to recover or improve further.

 If you settle your claim before reaching your maximum medical improvement, you may receive inadequate compensation for your ongoing and future medical needs.
-For example, it may be difficult to predict the cost of future surgeries you may require to recover further.
+For example, it may be difficult to predict the medical bills of future surgeries you may require to recover further.

 What happens if you settle your case and discover additional injuries or complications later?
 You would likely be unable to reopen your case to seek additional compensation.
 This is precisely why you should wait to settle your claim until your treatment is complete and you know how much compensation you require.